shrinidhi02/FordGo-Bike-Analysis/README.md

 **Questions analyzed are as follows:**

-* Which are the most popular pick up and drop off stations?
-* At what time of the week, the demand for the bike is at the peak?
-For how much time do they ride the bike on an average?
+1. At what time of the week, the demand for the bike is at the peak?
+On an average for how much time do they ride the bike?
-* At what time of the day there are maximum number of riders?
-For how much time do they ride the bike on an average?
+2. At what time of the day there are maximum number of riders?
+On an average for how much time do they ride the bike?
-* How much percentage of the riders are subscribers and how much percentage of them are customers?
-Note: riders can either be subscribers on they can rent it on adhoc basis
+3. How much percentage of the riders are subscribers and how much percentage of them are customers?
+<br>Note: riders can either be subscribers or they can rent it on adhoc basis
+4. How does the rental trend look like for different users?
+5. Which are the most popular pick up and drop off stations?

 **Limitations:**